Anand201096/Encrypt_text/README.md

 # Encrypt_text

-- Very basic example of encryption using python.
+- Very basic example of encryption and decryption is done using python.

 ## Requirements
 - python3 ( 3.5 or above version )